 How to Do Reverse Sit-Ups

 Flattening your stomach requires a full-body approach to lower your body fat.
-Aside from a healthy diet, cardiovascular exercise and strength training, you have to perform a variety of exercises that target your abdominal muscles.
-Reverse sit-ups are the opposites of traditional sit-ups.
+Aside from a healthy diet, cardiovascular exercise and strength training, you have to perform a variety of ab exercises.
+Reverse sit-ups, also known as reverse crunches, are the opposites of traditional sit-ups usually done by beginners.
 Instead of your upper body, only your lower body moves.
-The exercise focuses mainly on the lower abdominal muscles and is therefore ideal for toning and tightening that lower belly pooch.
+The exercise focuses mainly on the lower abdominal muscles and oblique muscles and is therefore ideal for toning and tightening your stomach using only your bodyweight and no equipment.

 For an extra challenge, perform a reverse sit-up and lift your legs toward the ceiling after bringing the knees into your chest.
 Raise your hips off the floor completely.
 Lower back down to your starting position.